Power & Benefits of Ametrine :

 Locations Found & History:

-Ametrine is found only in Bolivia in a remote mine.
+Worldwide.
 It’s said that in the 1600s Ametrine was first introduced to Europe as a gift given to the Queen of Spain by a conquistador after he received an Ametrine mine in Bolivia as a dowry by marrying a princess named Anahi from the Ayoreos tribe.
 Following that, the mine was inactive for more than three hundred years and then discovered once again in the 1960s which made Ametrine available in the 1970s.
 This mine is still active, and it’s now named Anahi after the princess.
 This mine also has amethyst and citrine.

 Rarity, Value & Variations: